Hong Kong independence activist who sought U.S. protection is jailed for 3½ years

 The penalty underlined the draconian nature of the security law, which was drafted by Beijing and took effect in June 2020.
 The new law effectively created a parallel legal system without the safeguards offered by Hong Kong’s common law framework, such as trial by jury or the right to bail.
 Speech deemed to undermine the Chinese state can lead to life in prison — even though Hong Kong’s mini-constitution is supposed to protect freedom of expression.

-Chung, who was a teenager at the time of his offenses, is the third and youngest person to be imprisoned under the security law.
+Chung, who was a teenager at the time of his offenses, is the youngest person to be imprisoned under the security law and the third in total.
 Two men sentenced previously under its provisions, Tong Ying-kit, 24, and Ma Chun-man, 31, were also punished for slogans deemed a threat to the state.

+Compared to Tong and Ma, Chung received a slightly reduced sentence for pleading guilty.
+Eric Lai, a Hong Kong law fellow at Georgetown University’s Center for Asian Law, said the legal environment created by the security law creates an effect where defendants are pressured to plead guilty rather than defend themselves.

+“The governments should ask themselves whether criminalizing young people with draconian laws can really win back public trust toward the court or the government,” Lai said.

 Chung, 20, was a student activist who became involved in politics in high school.
 He co-founded the group Studentlocalism, which advocated for Hong Kong’s independence in schools.
 The group terminated its operations just before the national security law came into force.
 Officials said at the time that the law would not be used retroactively; Chung was among the first to be arrested under the security law weeks later.